Fox Professing

 Bursten, Ben.
 (1984).
 Beyond Psychiatric Expertise.
 Springfield, IL: Charles C. Thomas.

 Cernovsky, Zack, Z. (1997).
 A Critical Look at Intelligence Research.
 Chapter in D. Fox & I. Prilleltensky (Eds.), Critical Psychology: An Introduction.
-London: Sage Publications.
+London: Sage.

 Chesler, P. (1989).
 Women and Madness.
 New York: Harcourt, Brace, Jovanovich.